jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Enemy of the State
-### _(Swift edition!)_

-^ I’m going to talk today about that evil word: state.
-Well, maybe it’s just me who finds it evil, but that’s exactly what I want to talk about.
-I hope to show how state is the single biggest source of needless complexity in software development, and what we can do to address that, with the ultimate goal of making our programs simpler and better.
+^ I’m going to talk today about state, why it’s the single biggest source of needless complexity in software development, and what we can do to address that.
+Although state is not directly related to functional programming, statelessness and pure algorithms play a key role in many functional concepts, and the use of state can make FP significantly more difficult.

 ---